luetkemj/jsrlt/tutorial/part5.md

 Let's start by adding some goblins to our dungeon.
 Our first challenge is to figure our where we can place our them.
 We don't want them stuck in walls or on top of the player or each other.

 Currently our dungeon has walls and floors.
-Floors are nonblocking and usually empty.
+Floors are non-blocking and usually empty.
 Lets get an array of all of the floor locations for a basic start.

 In `./src/index.js` make this change: